 - Convincing the victim to sign a will or deed listing the perpetrator as the one who will be responsible for handling the victim’s assets later on

-Keeping in touch with your loved one and being vigilant of their bank account activities will do a great amount to prevent this type of exploitation.
-But if you notice that your loved one seems uncertain of their financial assets, suspicious withdrawals from their accounts, or that some of their property is missing, you might want to begin investigating.
-Call an attorney for help as soon as you highly suspect that your loved one is being exploited.
+Keeping in touch with your loved one and being vigilant of their bank account activities will greatly prevent this type of exploitation.
+But if you notice that your loved one seems uncertain of their financial assets, suspicious withdrawals from their accounts, or some of their missing property, you might want to begin investigating.
+Call an attorney for help when you highly suspect your loved one is being exploited.

 Contact a New York nursing home abuse lawyer